aws-samples/ssm-automation-custom-ad-domain-join-unjoin/README.md

 With the exception of the secret, the PowerShell script should be familiar to any admin who leverages PowerShell AD cmdlets to execute domain join activities.
 There are **exit codes** specific to Systems Manager that allow the Automation runbook to identify failures during the domain join or unjoin process.
 Without the exit codes, a failed domain join, for example, may still be marked as **Success** despite not having been added to an AD domain.
 Learn more about exit codes by visiting [AWS documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/command-exit-codes.html).

 > The PowerShell can be customized as needed and provided as-is.
-Testing in your environment is required to confirm proper functionality within your AD environment!
+Testing is required to confirm proper functionality within your AD environment!

 ## Security